Zachariah A. Rice: Early years and business ventures

-Zachariah Rice was born on September 15, 1822, in Spartanburg County, South Carolina, to Parker Merimunth Rice and Mary Willamina (Bomar) Rice.
+Zachariah Armstead Rice was born on September 15, 1822, in Spartanburg County, South Carolina, to Parker Merimunth Rice and Mary Willamina (Bomar) Rice.
 In 1829, when Rice was about 7, the family moved to Campbell County, Georgia (just west of present-day Fulton County), where his father became an ordained Baptist minister, and established a local church.
 One year later, the elder Rice co-founded First Baptist Church of Atlanta.
 At the age of 17, young Rice found work as a clerk in a general store.
 Three years later, in 1843, at the age of twenty-one he owned a successful shop of his own.
 Within four years, his wealth and business expertise had increased to the point that he formed the general merchandise partnership of Rice & Holcomb leasing the Washington Hall Hotel, in Atlanta, as their place of business.

-In 1849, Rice was a founding partner in yet another enterprise, the Atlanta newspaper Daily Intelligencer.
+In 1849, he was a founding partner in yet another enterprise, the Atlanta newspaper Daily Intelligencer.

 Despite a history of building success upon success, in a focused effort to establish ever-larger businesses in the city of Atlanta, Rice took an abrupt turn toward adventure when he left for the California gold fields in the Gold Rush of 1849.
 Rice had previously prospected for gold in Villa Rica, Georgia, in 1844, but that enterprise yielded little more than $1.00 per day.
 Rice spent four years, mining gold and quartz, in California.
 His efforts are described as being "somewhat successful".

 Rice returned to Atlanta in 1854, and resumed his various businesses.
 On May 15, 1855, he married Louisa Ritter Green.
 The couple had five children.
 His later correspondence with Louisa offers insight into military life of a Confederate cavalry officer during the Civil War, as well as the particulars of several battles.

 Among the various business ventures undertaken by Rice, after his return from the California gold fields, is one noted in the 1859 Atlanta City Directory.
 It lists "Watkins & Rice - slave dealers".
 Rice's rise in wealth and stature within the Atlanta business community coincided with his establishment within the circle of civic elites.
-In 1856 he was appointed to the position of Justice of the Fulton County Inferior Court.
+In 1856, he was appointed to the position of Justice of the Fulton County Inferior Court.